Dairy and Iron: Can You Take Them Together?

 Other sources

-Slow-release and enteric-coated iron tablets may be slightly less sensitive to acute calcium exposure, but spacing is still recommended.
+Calcium-fortified plant milks behave similarly to dairy because the calcium is the main factor.
+Slow-release and enteric-coated tablets may be a little less sensitive to a single acute calcium exposure, but spacing is still reasonable.

 The bottom line